-- 4.1 Across all services visited, we observed little signposting information to NHS/community services.
+- 4.1 Across all services visited, we observed little signposting information to relevant services.
 Results ranged from no signposting at all, to just the most basic public health information being in place.
-Where signposting was available, it wasn't able to be verified for its accuracy at the time of visit. - 4.2 Easy-Read materials were sporadically available throughout the different pharmacies.
-50% had no evidence of Easy Read, whilst the remaining had some form of easy-read material, through handouts or large labels for medication.
-However, this was not consistent across practices. - 4.3 66% (4/6) pharmacies visited had a working hearing loop.
-Where not present, cost & a lack of awareness were reasons given for the absence. - 4.4 Only 1/6 (17%) of pharmacies had a British Sign Language (BSL) relay/video service.
-There was a lack of knowledge of this as a requirement, although one service admitted that it had used YouTube to try and be compliant through using "on a tablet" to support deaf users, but this is not enough as a reasonable adjustment. - 4.5 Most pharmacies suggested that they were able to make reasonable adjustments where needed, although we did not receive any direct examples. - 4.6 Awareness of the Accessible Information Standard was low amongst staff in all pharmacies. - 4.7 All pharmacies expressed a willingness to comply with the NHS AIS but cited a lack of resources as the reason for current non-compliance.
+Where signposting was available, it wasn't able to be verified for its accuracy at the time of visit. - 4.2 Easy-Read materials were not available in any pharmacy. - 4.3 Hearing loops were not available in any pharmacy. - 4.4 No pharmacies had a British Sign Language (BSL) relay/video service. - 4.5 Most pharmacies suggested that they were able to make reasonable adjustments where needed, although we did not receive any direct examples. - 4.6 Awareness of the Accessible Information Standard was non-existent amongst staff in all pharmacies. - 4.7 All pharmacies expressed a willingness to comply with the NHS AIS.